djfdyuruiry/ts-lambda-api/README.md

 ### <a id="open-api-auth"></a>Authentication

 By default the OpenAPI endpoints do not require authentication.
-If you wish to apply auth filters when a request is made for a specification, use the `useAuthentication` key in the swagger config:
+If you wish to apply auth filters when a request is made for a specification, use the `useAuthentication` key in the `openApi` config:

 ```typescript